shrove tuesday – 25th february 2020, lent activity ideas & imaginative spring cleaning

 lent garden activity

-Whilst eating our pancakes we made a Lent Garden for the season table!
-This is a sweet activity to do with children during Lent.
+A sweet activity to do with children during Lent is to make a Lent Garden for the season table.
 We used a small jam jar under the moss for the cave and one of the blocks from the Gluckskafer Robinia Blocks for the front of it, gem stones and stones for the path and the Myriad Ostheimer Easter Animal Selection, and a Mini Felt Friends Butterfly to decorate the scene.
-We also added an Egg Beeswax Candle.
-We had fun digging up some grass, moss and primroses in the garden but we could have also done it as just soil and sprinkled grass seeds to watch them slowly grow throughout lent, which we have done in the below fairy garden idea.
+We also added a Beeswax Candle.
+We had fun digging up some grass, moss and primroses in the garden but we could have also done it as just soil and sprinkled grass or wheat seeds to watch them slowly grow throughout lent, which we have done in the below fairy garden idea.

 lent fairy garden

-Another version we are doing here is a little fairy garden.
+Another version we are doing here is a little Fairy Garden.
 In a terracotta dish we have put stones, soil, gemstones, and Branch Wood Play Counters to make a fairy path.
-We have then sprinkled the soil with grass seeds and during lent we will spray with water and keep it on a windowsill and watch the grass hopefully grow taller and taller the closer and closer we get to Easter….some little Spring Felt Flower Fairies will then hopefully move in and hide in the grass!
-We will post the result on our Instagram closer to Easter!
+We have then sprinkled the soil with grass seeds and during lent spray with water and keep it on a windowsill and watch the grass grow taller and taller the closer and closer we get to Easter…then some little Spring Flower Fairies can then move in and play and hide in the grass!

 imaginative spring cleaning